-Arthur Hills course will remain open daily through October 19, before closing for the 2014 season.
+Arthur Hills has closed for the 2014 season.

 A gentle dogleg to the right, the tee shot will be best suited down the left center of the fairway.
 This will open up the best angle to attack this green that is flanked by a bunker on the front right and some tricky moguls to the left.

 Play safely out to the right or challenge the natural dune area and hit your tee shot towards the green.
 Though you may not make it there, it will set up a closer approach to this elevated green.
 Those that take the safer route should be sure that their tee shot doesn't run through the fairway and into the rough.

 There is a long bunker stretching the right side of the fairway.
 You will need to play to a line that you are able to carry your ball across it to the short grass.
 From here you are faced with more bunkering on the left and all the way up to the green.
 The fairway makes a zig zag as it approaches the thin strip of green that slopes from right to left.